TondinL/KR---PE/reichenbach/README.md

 ### 8. Solution

+- a.
+We can resolve this using the inclusion exclusion principle.
+To find the agents that study at least one course we can add the 27 agents form group Java, the 28 from the c++ group and the 20 from python.
+We need to remove the parts that are double counted, given by the intersections "12 crack Java and C++; 5 master Java and Python; 8 excel in C++ and Python.".
+The central intersection is completely removed in this way so we need to add it back, the " 2 prodigies conquer all three ". so the canche that a random agents evaded all courses is given by <br> 100 - (27 + 28 + 20 - 12 - 5 - 8 + 2) = 48.
+Dividing by 100 we obtain the probability <br> P = 0.48.
+- b. for calculating the agents that study only one from Java, C++ and Python we need to subtract the intersections between two or three groups: <br> Java = 27−(12+5−2)=12 (-2 becouse it is counted twice) <br> C++ : 28−(12+8−2)=10 <br> Python : 20−(5+8−2)=9 <br> (100- (12 + 10 + 9))/100 = 0.31

 ### 9. The Passwords of the Naval Treaty
 A spy tackles n distinct passwords, one unlocking a treaty:
 - a.
 Trying randomly and discarding failures, what’s the chance the k-th attempt succeeds?